krishaamer/green-filter-research/research/literature/ai.md

 The four phases of PC (Rogers (2022)) We can use all the data being recorded to provide a Digital Twin of the planet, nature, ecosystems and human actions to help us change our behaviour and optimize for planetal wellbeing.

+Blood testing and biomarkers allow people to track their health.
+I’m introducing the concept of ‘eco-markers’ to follow the sustainability of human activities.

 ## Definition {#definition}

 “AI is computer programming that learns and adapts” (*The A-Z of AI* (n.d.))